15 Perfect Dogs for Apartment Dwellers

 2. Pug

 Lovable couch potatoes.
-They snore, they snort, and they’ll follow you from room to room — but they’re ideal for laid-back apartment life.
+They snore, they snort, and they'll follow you room to room.
+Perfect for laid-back living.

 3. Cavalier King Charles Spaniel

-Small, affectionate, and happy with a daily walk.
-Their coat needs a little upkeep, but they’re pure love.
+Small, affectionate, and happy with one daily walk.
+Their coat needs a little upkeep, but they're pure love.

 4. Havanese

-Great little companions who adapt well to small spaces.
-Just watch for barking if they get bored — training helps.
+Adaptable little companions who settle easily into small spaces.
+Just watch for boredom barking — a little training goes a long way.

 5. Dachshund